ralna/GALAHAD/doc/Julia/rst-dir/lstr_functions.rst

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of equations (i.e., rows of :math:`A`), :math:`m > 0`
+		- is a scalar variable of type Int32 that holds the number of equations (i.e., rows of $A$), $m > 0$

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables (i.e., columns of :math:`A`), :math:`n > 0`
+		- is a scalar variable of type Int32 that holds the number of variables (i.e., columns of $A$), $n > 0$

 	*
 		- radius

-		- is a scalar of type T that holds the trust-region radius, :math:`\Delta > 0`
+		- is a scalar of type T that holds the trust-region radius, $\Delta > 0$

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the solution :math:`x`.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the solution $x$.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- u